RohitKumar1608/Data-Science-and-Machine-Learning/Numpy/Numpy.md

 Definition :-

-A NumPy array, also called an ndarray, is a fundamental data structure in the NumPy library for Python.
+A NumPy array, also called an **ndarray**, is a fundamental data structure in the NumPy library for Python.
 It's a powerful N-dimensional array that efficiently stores and manipulates numerical data.
 Here are some key points about NumPy arrays:

 Efficiency: Compared to traditional Python lists, NumPy arrays are designed for numerical data and offer superior performance in terms of speed and memory usage.
 This is because all the elements in a NumPy array must be of the same data type, allowing for optimized operations.